Start by clicking on "Fill out the template"

 This document can be used to create a legally binding document that sets out the terms and conditions of a loan between individuals or companies.
-You can use this document if you are making a one-off loan to friends or family, or between businesses.
+This document can be used to make a one-off loan to friends or family, or between businesses.

 How should this document be used

 This document should be carefully read by all parties.
 Then, each party should sign and return a copy, and once signed, every party should be given a copy.
-You may wish to have the signatures witnessed to avoid any future disputes.
+The parties to the agreement may wish to have the signatures witnessed to avoid any future disputes.

 The money to be loaned should then be advanced on the date set out in the agreement and repayment will commence in accordance with the terms of the agreement.